 Although it is now referred to as an (or "the") Interceptor, Max's black car is technically a Pursuit Special.
-It was referred to as "the last of the V8 interceptors" in Mad Max 2: The Road Warrior, but never actually named in Mad Max.
+It was referred to as "the last of the V8 interceptors" in The Road Warrior (1981), but never actually named in "Mad Max".
 The MFP dispatcher says over the radio, after Max takes the car, "Code unspecified.
 We have a 'query/locate' on a black Pursuit Special: Unauthorized use by a Main Force officer.
 This is designated as a potential Code 3 Red Alert."

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.

 This movie was banned in New Zealand for the scene when Goose is burned alive inside of his vehicle.
 It mirrored an incident with a real gang not long before the film came out.
 It was later shown in New Zealand in 1983, after the huge success of the sequel The Road Warrior (1981), but only as long as it had an R18 certificate.

 Only film in the franchise where Max's Pursuit Special (later named in the sequels as the "Last of the V8 Interceptors.") survives to the end of the film.
 The car is destroyed in The Road Warrior (1981), when the Toadie tries to take the car's gas, and then crashes twice in Mad Max: Fury Road (2015).
 The Interceptor does not appear in Mad Max Beyond Thunderdome (1985).